DTT2411/DTSurveyAnalytics/README.md

 - Monitoring updates made to values within the spreadsheet.
 - Developed and tested new functions outside of the main function until working internally before adding functions to main, passing parameters and calling function.

+### Automated testing

-### Testing with Python Tutor
+#### Testing with Python Tutor
 Testing using the Python Tutor tool was particularly helpful for managing 1-out errors occuring with the `update_question_cells` function due to several indexes being used within the same loop and complex string reconstruction.

-### Code validation
+#### CI Python Linter
-Utilised Code Institute's Python Linter (Flake8) for PEP8 validation.
+Utilised Code Institute's Python Linter (https://pep8ci.herokuapp.com/) for PEP8 adherence & validation.
 Errors reported by the linter were typically dealt with after adding and confirming the correct functionality of new functions.

 Commonly reported PEP8 errors included:
 - "line too long (x > 79 characters)" - reported when line length exceeeds 79 characters.
 This was typically resolved by splitting code/strings and carefully indenting to the correct position on a new line below.
 This was extremely common due to line length and level of indentation on some rows of code, and the relatively low character limit.<br>